globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 - Use cases are a linear sequence of steps (no branches).
 Decisions corresponding to branches are broken out as alternative flows. *Simple flows make everything simpler.*
 - Use cases 'call' other use cases.
 The called use case is formatted as its name as a hyperlink. *This is a big part of telling the connected story.*
 - Use cases that have complex data or rules are followed by a 'Data' sub-section.
 This data is referred to in use case steps as the name as a hyperlink. *This simplifies the steps and centralizes the definitions so that it can be reused in multiple places.*
-- A use case is followed by a 'Detailed Requirement Statements' sub-section that lists the requirements statement for each BDD scenario associated with the use case. *This is how we capture all the details but keep the requirements framework minimal.*
+- A use case is followed by a 'Detailed Requirement Statements' sub-section that lists the requirements statement for each BDD scenario associated with the use case.*This is how we capture all the details but keep the requirements document minimal.* I don't recommend doing a lot of work to organize the list of these requirements statements.
+I haven't even tried to break them out by alternative flows.
+Instead I have just one list per use case.
+This is an example of an effort vs. benefit vs. risk tradeoff.
+The BDD scenarios should be evolving even more than the use cases and trying to keep them highly organized has proven unsustatinable.
+Instead, the place to invest is the requirements statements in the BDD scenario.
+It's worth a lot of investment to make them readable and to fit into the context of the use case they are under.
+(Tony: what is the relationship between use case and BDD feature(s)? is there a preferred/suggested cardinality? how would the cardinality affect the genration of the requirements specification?)
+(Mike: Reworded)

 The following is a simplified example of some use cases for a product to design configuration files.
 The idea is that a configuration is made up of many parts, each with a unique structure that the user needs to populate.
 I present the example first and then review how its structure provides the ideal requirements framework.